 Video ad metrics give you valuable data that’s crucial for evaluating and refining your advertising strategies.
 One important metric is completion rate.

-As the name implies, completion rate lets you know what percentage of your video your target audiences watch.
+As the name implies, the completion rate lets you know what percentage of your video your target audiences watch.
 From that number, you can also gauge how many of your intended viewers watched significant portions of your video ad or viewed it in full.